GCC DOA and TOA

 .

-Subarrays layout - antenna subarray layout
+Subarrays layout — pass antenna sublattice location:q[<br>] Rectangular (default)

 | Custom

-Specify the layout of replicated antenna sublattices.
+Specify the location of the replicated antenna sublattices.

 -